The Founder - A sensible adventurer

 Willing bodies of water

-Past the place Espeland, in Arna outside Bergen, a river meandered, with the name Bjordalselven.
+A river, named Bjørdalselven, meandered through the place Espeland, in Arna outside Bergen.
 In places the river overflowed into waterfalls and rapids, but never in such a way that it attracted any kind of attention, neither from tourists nor from people who lived on the farms along the river.
 When the railway from Bergen to Voss was built, it passed just past these rapids.
 The highway did the same.
 But other than a resting place for the eyes of passers-by, the bodies of water never seemed to stay.
 Not before Stephansen cast his eyes on the untamed bodies of water in Espelandsfossen.

 Falling for the waterfall